FloatingArrayDesign/MoorDyn/docs/inputs.rst

    spaces (kg-m^2)
  - Volume – The body displaced volume used in buoyancy calculations excluding attached rod and point volume contributions (m^3)
- - CdA – The body drag coefficient
+ - CdA – The product of drag coefficient and frontal area of body (m^2)
  - Ca – The body added mass coefficient

 Rods list